ethanwhite/swc-bootcamp-material/Lectures/shell.md

 Now that we know how to work with the shell we can use it to do powerful things by combining lots of small built in programs.

-Let's say we need to find the data row with the most species.
+Let's say we need to find the data row with the most individuals.

 Let's start by looking at the data in our file. *always a good idea* We can do this in the shell using the ``cat`` command.
 This stands for